San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- San Jose State has combined with its opponents to score more than 56.5 points just twice this season.
+- San Jose State has combined with its opponents to put up more than 57 points only twice this season.

+- Saturday's over/under is 3.8 points higher than the combined 53.2 PPG average of the two teams.

-- The two teams combine to average 53.2 points per game, 3.3 less than the over/under in this contest.
+- The 50.2 combined points per game that these two squads have allowed this season are 6.8 fewer than the 57 over/under in this contest.

-- This contest's total is 6.3 points greater than the 50.2 these two squads combine to allow per game this season.

-- The Spartans and their opponents score an average of 51.8 points per game, 4.7 fewer than Saturday's total.

-- The 63.2 PPG average total in Aggies games this season is 6.7 points more than this game's over/under.
+- The average total in Spartans games this season is 51.8, 5.2 points fewer than Saturday's total of 57 .

+- In 2021, games involving the Aggies have averaged a total of 63.2 points, 6.2 more than the set over/under in this contest.

 San Jose State Stats and Trends

-- The Spartans have been favored by 4.5 points or more four times this season and have covered the spread in two of them.

-- San Jose State's games this year have hit the over on five of 10 set point totals (50%).
+- San Jose State's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- When San Jose State puts up more than 27.2 points, it is 1-1 against the spread and 2-0 overall.
+- When San Jose State scores more than 27.2 points, it is 1-1 against the spread and 2-0 overall.

-- In games that San Jose State totals over 425.2 yards, the team is 3-0 against the spread and 2-1 overall.
+- In games that San Jose State totals more than 425.2 yards, the team is 3-0 against the spread and 2-1 overall.

-- The Spartans have turned the ball over 19 times this season, six more turnovers than the Aggies have forced (13).
+- This year, the Spartans have turned the ball over 19 times, six more than the Aggies' takeaways (13).

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.